king-11/dotrc/README.md

 ## Brew Packages

 I make full use of [Homebrew](https://brew.sh/) which provides easy installation and updates for all my command line softwares.
-Alongwith that some CLIs I don't prefer installing and they are used on the fly with help of [pkgx](https://github.com/pkgxdev/pkgx).
 Packages that are useful for CLI usage are:
 - bottom: A customizable cross-platform graphical process/system monitor for the terminal.
 - bat: A cat(1) clone with syntax highlighting and Git integration.
 - ripgrep: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.